Transport and Driving in India

 Public transport in India

-Those who do decide to travel by bus should be aware that the roads are dangerous and accidents are always a risk.
+Those who do decide to travel by bus should be aware that the roads are dangerous and accidents are a constant risk.
 Furthermore, luggage is usually stored on the roof of long-distance buses, so expats should make sure their bags are locked and secured.
 To minimise the effect of bumps and potholes, it's best to get a seat in the middle of the bus.

 One of the best ways to see the country is travelling by train.
 The train network in India is extensive, prices are reasonable and they're a more comfortable choice for travelling long distances.